sjl/.plan/README.markdown

   which we need for some GDL games.
 * Fixed a [nasty unrelated bug](https://bitbucket.org/sjl/bones/commits/05ce726f28744cb1c412e0f450fac3b978a6001d)
   in the `bind!` function of [Bones][]' VM.

+## 2016-06-30

+* Watched the "Obsessive Compulsive Development" GDC talk over breakfast.
+It was refreshing to see a talk about a game that didn't turn out to be a huge success.
+Lots of good advice in it which seems obvious in retrospect, but I can see how in the heat of the moment it would be easy to lose sight of the bigger picture.